 How Long Should I Brine Chicken Breasts?

-For this part of the brining experiements, I wanted to compare chicken breasts that had been brined for different amounts of time.
+For this part of the brining experiments, I wanted to compare chicken breasts that had been brined for different amounts of time.
 As mentioned, the brining solution I used for testing is my standard brine recipe, with cold tap water.
 I’ve also done similar tests for brining pork chops as well as brining pork loin and my pork tenderloin brine, so make sure to take a look at those results as well.

 Note that for the 15-minute version, I placed the brine and the boneless skinless chicken breasts into a bowl and left it right on the counter to soak.
 15 minutes is a safe amount of time for the chicken to be left out.
 You can also leave it on the counter if doing a 30 minute brine.
 Any longer than that, and you should refrigerate the chicken in the brine to keep the food safe from bacteria like Campylobacter and Salmonella.